- Dr Liz Brogden

 Liz coordinates DYB201 Impact Lab 3: Planet, a transdisciplinary core unit in QUT’s design degree.
 The Impact Labs span all seven design disciplines and incorporate 19 double degrees.
 Through this, she is conducting research to explore the overlap of sustainable development, resilience and design education.

+Liz sits on both the national Climate Action and Sustainability Taskforce (CAST) and the Queensland Chapter Sustainability Committee for the Australian Institute of Architects (AIA).
 Current funded research projects include ‘Resilience in Education’ (Royal Academy of Engineers) and ‘Temperate Climate Study and Design Guidelines’ (Toowoomba Regional Council).

 DYB201 | Impact Lab 3: Planet